ACED @ UNM

 This opportunity is recommended for graduating Seniors or Graduate Students.
 Juniors and non-graduating Seniors are welcome to join.

 Advisory Council for Engineering Development (ACED) was conceptualized in the summer of 2020 by Donya Ziraksari, an alumna of the UNM School of Engineering (SOE).
 Since then, it has grown into a 3-person Advisory Committee.
 As an organization, ACED believes in the world-class education that UNM SOE provides, and wants to help continue its mission to prepare UNM students for robust and rewarding careers, be they across the globe or in the Land of Enchantment.
+Within the first year, ACED has expanded its borders to include other universities such as University of Houston and University of Puerto Rico as well as recent graduates and working professionals.

 Future goals include finding ways to empower SOE students.
-With this training, UNM students will be equipped to confidently choose careers either local to Albuquerque or beyond.
+With these trainings, UNM students will be equipped to confidently choose careers either local to Albuquerque or beyond.
 ACED leadership is aware that many UNM students face the reality of having to leave their hometown to pursue careers in engineering that are not available here in New Mexico.
 Having each done so themselves, the ACED Advisory Board is keenly aware of the challenges students will face.
 This is why they are committed to preparing UNM engineering students to confidently navigate around similar challenges through the trainings offered.
 Other intentions include creating internship and co-op opportunities which allow students to work remotely, enabling them to stay in New Mexico while connecting to their co-workers across the world.
 Removing the physical limitations on where SOE graduates can work will increase the jobs available to them and help UNM deliver on its promise to the students.
 ACED works closely with the ESS Director and Internship/Job Placement Coordinator at the UNM to coordinate the logistics of the activities and connect with student participants.

 To provide practical work experience to the students of the UNM Engineering Program through internships and co-ops with a variety of companies, with an emphasis on soft skills training through workshops and other initiatives.